 In general, December in the Cape Provinces is consistently hot and dry, with crystal-clear skies—an ideal time for a beach vacation if you don’t mind the crowds and frequent winds.

 By contrast, in the north, December is the wettest month, with frequent afternoon thunderstorms in Johannesburg and Kruger, while Durban and the KwaZulu-Natal coast can be swelteringly humid.
 The mosquito population also soars with summer rainfall.
-Away from the coast, everywhere the interior is hot, explaining why locals flock to the coast.
-Daily temperatures average 75°F (??°C) in Cape Town, 77°F (??°C) in Johannesburg, and 90°F (??°C) in Kruger.
+Away from the ocean, everywhere in the interior is hot, explaining why locals flock to the coast.
+Daily temperatures average 75°F (24°C) in Cape Town, 77°F (25°C) in Johannesburg, and 90°F (32°C) in Kruger.

 Crowds & Costs

 Early December is a good time to visit, before the peak visitor rush begins.
 Mid-December to mid-January is South Africa’s busiest period, as school holidays begin and local vacationers pack the game parks and beaches, and traffic along the Garden Route can be crowded.

 Every Capetonian traditionally heads to the beach on December 26, and rates increase accordingly.
 Accommodation is at a premium, and you’ll need to book your hotels, safaris, and excursions well in advance.
 If you wish to enjoy a safari while avoiding the crowds of Kruger, consider one of the smaller, lesser-known reserves.
 This can be a good time to visit Johannesburg and Pretoria, as many residents head out of town for a holiday.